Mcheung7272/UAlbany-Course-Bot/README.md

 ![example output](https://github.com/Mcheung7272/UAlbany-Course-Bot/blob/master/subjectsShow.png "Example Output")

 ## !whatis
-Very similar to !look, thats in Course Prefix and Number.
+Very similar to !look, input in Course Prefix and Number.
 Big difference is, !look is limited to current semester and has to be in real time for accurate amount of free seats.
 This command has almost no lookup time and offers information about ALL courses.
 ```
 !whatis <Course Prefix> <Course Number>
 ```